dnadella787/Argparse-for-CPP/README.md

 An argparse implementation written in C++.
 This version is meant to use more object oriented design to do the parsing.

+Currently working on adding unit tests and functionality for negative numbers and variability of number of args for a flag.

 There is an argument class that is similar to the python add_argument method except that each argument must be initialized as an argument object first and then added to the parser object.